ROE Calculator

 ROE (%) = (Net Profit or Income / Shareholder Equity) * 100

-Both values are available in financial statements of companies with Net Profit available in Income statement and Shareholder Equity in Balance sheet.
+Both values are available in the financial statements of companies with Net Profit available in the Income statement and Shareholder Equity in the Balance sheet.
 Shareholder Equity can also be calculated by subtracting all liabilities from all assets.

 This ratio is not the Holy Grail of company evaluation.
 As with other valuation metrics, there are some drawbacks to its application which we shall see below but it is a handy tool to highlight strong companies in their sectors.